react-navigation/react-navigation.github.io/versioned_docs/version-7.x/params.md

 }
 ```

-The `setParams` method merges the new params with the existing ones.
-To replace the existing params, you can use [`replaceParams`](navigation-object.md#replaceparams) instead.
+`setParams` merges new params with existing ones.
+To replace params entirely, use [`replaceParams`](navigation-object.md#replaceparams).

 :::note

-Avoid using `setParams` or `replaceParams` to update screen options such as `title` etc. If you need to update options, use [`setOptions`](navigation-object.md#setoptions) instead.
+Avoid using `setParams` or `replaceParams` to update screen options like `title`.
+Use [`setOptions`](navigation-object.md#setoptions) instead.

 :::

 ## Passing params to a previous screen

-Params aren't only useful for passing some data to a new screen, but they can also be useful to pass data to a previous screen as well.
-For example, let's say you have a screen with a "Create post" button, and the button opens a new screen to create a post.
-After creating the post, you want to pass the data for the post back to the previous screen.
+Params can be passed to a previous screen as well, for example, when you have a "Create post" button that opens a new screen and you want to pass the post data back.

-To achieve this, you can use the `popTo` method to go back to the previous screen as well as pass params to it:
+Use `popTo` to go back to the previous screen and pass params to it:

 ```js name="Passing params back" snack static2dynamic
 import * as React from 'react';